-- Why the Sabbath is on the seventh-day
+- Why do Adventists celebrate Sabbath on Saturday?

 “The gracious Creator, after the six days of Creation, rested on the seventh day and instituted the Sabbath for all people as a memorial of Creation.